 The term "cervical spondylosis" refers to age-related wear and tear to your neck's spinal discs.
 Osteoarthritis starts developing when the bony protrusions around the bone and discs dry out and shrink (also known as bone spurs).

 The prevalence of cervical spondylosis increases with age.
 Cervical spondylosis affects more than 85% of adults over the age of 60.

 Typically, cervical spondylosis has no symptoms.
 However, when symptoms do appear, nonsurgical therapies can usually help improve the condition.

 Mostly, patients do not report any symptoms for cervical spondylosis.
 When symptoms appear, they usually involve neck discomfort and stiffness.

 Sometimes, the spinal canal within the bones of the spine narrows due to cervical spondylosis.
 The spinal canal is the area between the vertebrae through which the spinal cord and nerve roots travel in order to reach the rest of the body.
-The following symptoms could occur if the spinal cord or nerve roots are pinched:
+The following symptoms would occur if the spinal cord or nerve roots are pinched:

 - Tingling of arms, hands, legs, or feet, making you feel numb, or weak